Super Lawyers

 The clinical trials Merck undertook did not even examine Gardasil’s potential to prevent cancer, rather, the trials only analyzed whether Gardasil could prevent potential precursor conditions.
 Merck then submitted misleading data suggesting that these “precursor conditions” inexorably result in cancer.

-Merk’s Deceptive Marketing Campaign to Push Gardasil
+Merck’s Deceptive Marketing Campaign to Push Gardasil

 Both before and after the approval of Gardasil, Merck engaged in unscrupulous marketing tactics designed to overemphasize both the risks associated with HPV and the purported efficacy of Gardasil to scare the public into agreeing to mass vaccinations of the Gardasil vaccine.

 Before Gardasil, there was no HPV public health emergency in the U.S. and few women had even heard of HPV so there was little or no demand for an HPV vaccine.
-To ensure the financial success of its new “holy grail,” Merk preceded its rollout of Gardasil with years of expensive HPV “disease awareness” marketing.
+To ensure the financial success of its new “holy grail,” Merck preceded its rollout of Gardasil with years of expensive HPV “disease awareness” marketing.

 Once Gardasil was approved for pre-teen girls, Merck launched an aggressive propaganda campaign aimed at scaring and guilting parents who did not inoculate their daughters with Gardasil.
-Merk’s campaign implied that “good parents” vaccinate their children with Gardasil.
+Merck’s campaign implied that “good parents” vaccinate their children with Gardasil.

 During these aggressive marketing efforts, Merck fraudulently concealed the known risks and dangers of the HPV vaccine while exaggerating its efficacy.
 Merck marketed Gardasil with the most aggressive campaign ever mounted to promote a vaccine, spending more on Gardasil advertising than any previous vaccine advertising campaign.